About us

 Is your walk dog friendly?: Yes, well-behaved dogs kept on a leadFull description:

-Please remember to dress appropriately for the time of year.
-A waterproof is always advised, as well as plenty of food and water.
-Please bring sun protection if required (sun hat, sunglasses, sun cream, etc).
+Please remember to dress appropriately for the time of year, with enough layers, sun protection if required, a waterproof, as well as food and water.
 Further information on what to bring can be found on our website here: https://www.sheffieldwalkinggroup.org.uk/be-preparedSign-up:

 Sign-up for this walk opens 5 days before the event.
 If you sign up and can no longer make it, please be respectful of others and remove yourself from the event so that others can take your place.
 We request you do this ***NO LATER THAN 6pm*** the night before the walk.Please note:

 Sheffield 20’s and 30’s Walking Group is part of the Ramblers, a registered charity.
 All of our leaders are volunteers.
 Everyone is welcome to join us on our walks, there is no need to contact us in advance, and as long as you have a place on our Meetup booking system you can just show up.
 Non-members can come on up to 3 walks before joining the group.
 After 3 walks, we require you to sign up as a Ramblers member for insurance purposes.
-More information about the group can be found at https://www.sheffieldwalkinggroup.org.uk/faqs. - H(e)athersage and MoorNeeds location
+More information about the group can be found at https://www.sheffieldwalkinggroup.org.uk/faqs.2 attendees

 Difficulty: Moderate